aws-samples/ecs-blue-green-global-deployment-with-multiregion-cmk-codepipeline/README.md

    - Workload / Test account 1 - **ap-south-1**
    - Workload / Test account 2 - **eu-central-1**
    - Workload / Test account 3 - **us-east-1**
-- The lamdba function deployed from this stack will create a PR from development to main branch.
+- The lamdba function deployed from this stack will create a PR from develop to main branch.
 The PR merge to main branch will trigger the Codepipeline to orchestrate the CI/CD flow and deploy the stacks across accounts.

 ## Pre-Requisites
 - Four AWS accounts to implement this pattern.